AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 Decode Target Information (DTI)
 : Describes the relationship of a frame to a Decode target.
-The DTI indicates four distinct relationships: 'not present, 'discardable', 'switch indication', and 'required'.
+The DTI indicates four distinct relationships: 'not present', 'discardable', 'switch', and 'required'.

-Discardable
+Discardable indication
 : An indication for a frame, associated with a given Decode target, that it will not be a Referred frame for any frame belonging to that Decode target.

-**Note:** A Frame belonging to more than one Decode target may be Discardable for one Decode target and not for another.
+**Note:** A Frame belonging to more than one Decode target may be discardable for one Decode target and not for another.
 {:.alert .alert-info }